It's time to learn the real spark technology

 The sessionState mentioned above is a key thing.
 It maintains all the state data used by the current session.
 There are the following things that need to be maintained:

-The Row type mentioned here is at the API level exposed by Spark SQL.
+In Spark SQL, dataFrame and Dataset are used internally to represent a data set.
+Then you can apply various statistical functions and operators to this data set.
+Some people may not know the difference between DataFrame and Dataset.
+In fact, DataFrame is a DataSet of Row type Spark sql is exposed from the API level.
 However, DataSet does not require the input type to be Row, but it can also be a strongly typed data, The data type processed at the bottom of DataSet is the internal InternalRow or UnsafeRow type of Catalyst, and there is an Encoder behind it for implicit conversion.
 The data you input is converted to the internal InternalRow, so that the DataFrame corresponds to the RowEncoder.

 Performing transformations on the dataset will generate a tree structure with LogicalPlan type elements.
 Let's take an example.
 If I have a student table and a score table, the demand is to count the total scores of all students over 11 years old.